Tactical medical equipment is an interesting and evolving topic area, with SWAT medics having as many opinions as there are vendors and products.

 As you can see, the medical equipment that is carried by the tactical medic is designed to cover the needs of the team.
 In the operational environment, that equipment will prove valuable in reducing the level of injury and stress – and promote a successful outcome.

 Think you have everything you need in your tactical medical kit?
-Download a copy of this list for the next time you’re getting ready to head out into the field by filling out the form below.
+Fill out the form on this page for a copy of this list to use the next time you’re heading out into the field.